srulikuk/postfix-reports/README.md

 ```
 ___
-#### (Amavisd-new report is only included if logwatch is installed and its enabled in the vars file)
+#### (Amavisd-new report is only included if logwatch is installed and its enabled in the conf file)